 Tomasz goes on to suggest some good ways that individuals can combat this natural bias - mainly revolving around being more aware of what others in your team are doing: “Constant communication engenders healthy teams.
 The more visibility teammates have into each other’s work, the greater the sense of common sacrifice and camaraderie.”
-This can be quite simple to combat in a small team, e.g. with weekly standups, but what about in large, geographically diverse teams in a major organisation?
+This can be quite simple to combat in a small team, e.g. with weekly standups, but what about in large, geographically diverse teams in a major organization?

-In these situations, it’s not uncommon for teams or individuals to become siloed, only aware of their own role without a picture of how they fit into the project or programme as a whole.
+In these situations, it’s not uncommon for teams or individuals to become siloed, only aware of their own role without a picture of how they fit into the project or program as a whole.
 When things start to go wrong in a situation like this, it’s easy for people to start pointing the finger elsewhere - and very difficult to get to the true root of the issue.

 According to Medical Daily, “Because people are “naturally egocentric” they tend to focus on their own contributions and not take into account the work of others.
-This behaviour increases with group size because it is harder to consider everyone’s contributions when groups are larger.”
+This behavior increases with group size because it is harder to consider everyone’s contributions when groups are larger.”

-We found this to be the case in one major bank that was struggling to fulfil its CCAR requirements.
+We found this to be the case in one major bank that was struggling to fulfill its CCAR requirements.
 The teams were so disjointed and siloed that each felt they were doing their job properly, and it was the other teams that must be causing the failure.
 The real problem turned out not to be one single team, but a more overarching issue of lacking systems, processes, accountability and, crucially, visibility.